-This standard is about ensuring that the methods you use to deliver the programme support learners to achieve the learning outcomes.
+This standard is about making sure that the methods you use to deliver the programme support learners to achieve the learning outcomes.

-By 'appropriate' we mean relevant to and effective for achieving the learning outcomes needed, both in terms of theoretical knowledge and the practical skills required in professional practice.
-Learning and teaching methods should also be evidence-based as a way of ensuring their effectiveness.
+By 'appropriate' we mean relevant to and effective at achieving the learning outcomes needed, both in terms of theoretical knowledge and the practical skills needed in professional practice.
+Learning and teaching methods should also be evidence-based as a way of making sure they are effective.

 We do not set specific requirements for the types, number or range of approaches your programme should include.
-However we expect that where possible these should take into account individual learning styles and needs to support achievement.
+However, we expect that, where possible, these should take into account individual learning styles and needs to support achievement.